inikishev/mrid/README.md

 <img width="828" height="849" alt="image" src="https://github.com/user-attachments/assets/f1b38db3-6648-4660-a381-d68a2eb8508d" />

-(T1n image looks weird because that's just how it is in the dataset)
+(T1n image looks weird because that's just how it is in the zenodo dataset)

 ### References
 The MRIs for all images above are from https://zenodo.org/records/7213153.